San Nicolas Binondo Lavezares Old House

 The San Nicolas-Binondo Heritage Tour

-Manila, Philippines – It was a gloomy afternoon when a small group of travel and food bloggers decided to go on a walking tour with a blogger/historian Bernard Arellano III.
+Manila, Philippines – On a gloomy afternoon, a small group of travel and food bloggers joined a walking tour led by blogger and historian Bernard Arellano III.

 Walking Tour - Binondo